ethersphere/bee-docs/docs/introduction/terminology.md

 #### Faucet

 It takes BZZ tokens to seed your node so it can join the Swarm.
 Before it can start providing storage/network as a resource, it needs to receive data that the Swarm holds which costs BZZ.
 Since Goerli is a test network, there aren't marketplaces that you can "buy" BZZ, so a faucet is a pool of BZZ (and gEth) that will "sprinkle" (freely share/send) some of it to the address that you request.
 There is a #faucet-requset channel on the [Swarm Discord](https://discord.gg/wdghaQsGq5) which you may join and request.

+#### Libp2p

+An open source project provided by the IPFS project, the successor to Ethereum's devp2p. [libp2p](https://libp2p.io/) is a library that provides a p2p network stack.
+It allows software developers to more easily create p2p networks that interoperate over many languages by abstracting away the transport and handshake protocols.

+#### Time Based Settlements

+Nodes are each allocated a certain amount of bandwidth which each of their peers over time, this manifests as 'free usage limits'.
+As time passes, these debts are forgiven.
+If node continues to request bandwidth, they must pay in BZZ to correct the disparity.
+If they do not, they will be added to that node's blocklist.